meganf00/WhosHomeForDinner/README.md

 To log into the application, please use following users:

 Email: megan@mail.com

 Password: meganmail

-The following user is a member of 2 groups
+This user is a member of 2 groups

 Email: julia@mail.com

 Password: juliamail

-The following user is a member of 1 group
+This following user is a member of 1 group